GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

         sessionAffinity: None
         type: LoadBalancer

-3. And retest the deployment by triggering it from Cloud Build.
+3. Retest the deployment by triggering it from Cloud Build.

 4. Deployment should succeed with the deployment now of the service along with the application.

 ![Service Deployment Success](./images/19-svc-deployment-ok.png)

-5. Execute a kubectl get svc to get the Load Balance IP
+5. Execute a `kubectl get svc` in the user cluster to get the Load Balancer IP

-6. Access using the browser the URL http://<LB IP>/products and you should get a list of fake products.
+6. Access using the browser the URL `http://<LB IP>/products` and you should get a list of dummy products, returned by our application.

 # Summary

 With this we finished a full cycle of CI/CD.
 From source code triggering automatically a build with a Cloud Build trigger building the docker image and starting a Spinnaker pipeline capable of providing an image attestation to be deployed to a cluster with a Binary Authorization policy enabled.

+Choosing if you are going to attest an image during build or deployment depends on your CI/CD architecture and the idea of this article was to give you the option of doing so during the deployment phase.